 What we like: Designed by Killian Jornet—need we say more?

-What we don’t: For NNormal’s high-performance offering, look instead to the Kjerag.
+What we don’t: Expensive and runs a little big; for NNormal's high-performance offering, check out the Kjerag.

 If you haven’t yet heard of NNormal, allow us to introduce you: This trail-focused company was founded in the fall of 2022 as a joint venture between Camper—a family-run shoe-making business based in Mallorca, Spain—and one of the greatest mountain athletes of all time, Killian Jornet.
 At the time of publishing, NNormal offers a small lineup of shoes and apparel, all designed with a focus on longevity and sustainability.
 Killian himself raced in NNormal prototypes for the 2022 race season, allegedly wearing the same shoe for his wins at both Hardrock and UTMB.
 If that’s not a glowing endorsement for performance and durability, we don’t know what is.

-The Tomir—updated to the 2.0 not that long ago—is NNormal’s flagship all-rounder, marketed for everything from easy trails to speed workouts and peak-bagging (for a more performance-oriented option, check out the $195 Kjerag).
-A few key design features help the Tomir live a long life: The upper is stitched into the midsole, asymmetrical lacing reduces pressure and wear points, and the Vibram Lightbase sole has a strong track record of durability.
-And to streamline the design process, the unisex fit is accommodating to most foot sizes without stepping into truly wide toe box terrain (referencing players like Altra and Topo Athletic).
-Finally, NNormal improved cushioning and responsiveness with the latest update, along with light tweaks to further boost durability and long-distance comfort.
-We’re still running in the newest Tomir 2.0 and have had very positive first impressions thus far—all signs point to it being an excellent daily driver from one of the most intriguing new collabs in trail running.
+The Tomir—updated to the “2.0” not that long ago—is NNormal’s flagship all-rounder, marketed for everything from easy trails to speed workouts and peak-bagging (for a more performance-oriented option, check out the $195 Kjerag).
+A few key design features help the Tomir live a long life: The upper is stitched into the midsole, asymmetrical lacing reduces pressure and wear points, and the Vibram Litebase sole has proven both rugged and durable in our testing.
+Other areas where the shoe stood out were comfort and responsiveness, serving as our technically savvy daily driver for over 100 miles.
+And to streamline the design process, the unisex fit is accommodating to most foot sizes without stepping into truly wide toe box terrain, although those on the fence may want to size down (we did and were happy with the overall fit).

 See the NNormal Tomir 2.0